Florida Civil Law: Court cases that are considered as civil law include disputes or disagreements between a plaintiff and a defendant.

 A plaintiff is the one who files a complaint, and the defendant is the one who responds to the complaint.

 Civil laws in Florida distinguish themselves from the criminal laws, which are directly involved in crimes like death and homicides.

-The parties in civil law cases can be individuals or corporations, and the Florida civil laws allow a smooth change of venues from one jurisdiction to another or one county of circuit to another, if deemed necessary.
+The parties in civil law cases can be individuals or corporations, and Florida law allows for change venues from one jurisdiction to another or one county to another.

-The Florida Senate on its websites allows the public to access its detailed procedures in civil laws all the way back from year 1997 to the current.
+The Florida Senate on its website allows the public to access detailed procedures in civil laws all the way back from year 1997 to the current.